Objectness-Aware Few-Shot Semantic Segmentation

 \section{Method}

-We now introduce our new few-shot semantic segmentation method, with its key novelty lying in its ability to \emph{increase} capacity \emph{without severe overfitting}.
-We will describe the key elements that enable this novelty, specifically the embedding of an objectness module in the model architecture (Section~\ref{sec:framework}) paired with independent training of this module from the class-specific components (Section~\ref{sec:implementation}).
+We now introduce our few-shot semantic segmentation method that can \emph{increase} capacity \emph{without severe overfitting}.
+The key elements of our method are the embedding of an objectness module in the model architecture (Section~\ref{sec:framework}) paired with independent training of this module from the class-specific components (Section~\ref{sec:implementation}).